 Build Your Vocabulary

-It's highly important it is to have a well-rounded vocabulary.
+It's highly important to have a well-rounded vocabulary.
 You don’t have to use all the words you know on a regular basis.
 But, it is important to know what words are best used in different contexts.
 Many words have similar meanings.
-So, it’s important to learn how to be sensitive to the subtle differences between words.
+Also, learn how to be sensitive to the subtle differences between words.

 This is why it’s good to always have a dictionary or thesaurus on hand.
 You can always Google a definition.
 Still, having a paperback of these handy reference books is actually quite helpful.
 You don’t want to be using the same words over and over again, but also be careful that you don’t use synonyms to be fancy.